Bryantdl7/darkstormdev/CONTRIBUTING.md

 # Contributing to Darkstorm servers

-Welcome, and thank you for your interest in comtributing to Darkstorm!
+Welcome, and thank you for your interest in contributing to Darkstorm!
 This document will tell you how to create suggestions for the server!

 ## How to submit addon requests: